 Reads, creates and updates Care Plans hosted by a Care Plan Service.

 Reads, creates and updates Plan Definitions (e.g. order sets, protocols, ect) hosted by a Care Plan Guidance Service.

-Shares request resources when Plan Definitions are created and/or updated.
+Applies Activity Definitions when the care plan is created and/or updated

-In order to ensure data integrity, as is necessary when multiple Care Plan Contributors are attempting to update the same Care Plan, the Care Plan Contributor SHALL use the following pattern, (from http://hl7.org/fhir/http.html#transactional-integrity)
+In order to ensure data integrity, as is necessary when multiple Care Plan Contributors are attempting to update the same Care Plan, the Care Plan Contributor SHALL use the following pattern, (from http://hl7.org/fhir/STU3/http.html#transactional-integrity)

 Before updating, the Care Plan Contributor SHALL read the latest version of the Care Plan;